Dr Jason Brown

 - Cervinkova, Julie.
 2017.
 Causatives in Nasioi.
 MA thesis.

 - Altairi, Hamed.
-In progress.
+2018.
 The emphatic sounds of Arabic: An ultrasound study.
-PhD dissertation.
+PhD thesis.

 - Chapman-Richards, Brett.
 An assessment of the uses of the present perfect and simple past in New Zealand English.
-PhD dissertation (co-supervisor).
+PhD thesis (co-supervisor).

 - Zhu, Wenhui.
-In progress.
+2018.
 The perception and production of Mandarin vowels.
-PhD dissertation (co-supervisor).
+PhD thesis.

 Emerging Research Excellence Fellowship - 2013